hnorm0629/portfolio/index.md

 ## Updates

-- **[Sept 2023]** Began Masters in Computer Science (MSCS) Program at Stanford University, with an expected graduation date of June 2025.
+- **[Sept 2023]** Began MSCS Program at Stanford University, with an expected graduation date of June 2025.
 - **[May 2023]** Graduated from Georgetown University with a B.S. in Computer Science and a minor in Mathematics.

 {% include_relative _includes/projects.md %}